hms-ecosystem/2048-HarmonyOS-Watch/README.md

 The demo code is licensed under the Apache License, version 2.0.

 # Acknowledgements
-The code in this project has been modified from HarmonyOS open source demos and Huawei Analytics demo.
+The code in this project has been modified from HarmonyOS open source demo and Huawei Analytics demo.
 Their contributions are greatly appreciated.

 # Questions
 If you have a questions - Stack Overflow is the best place for any programming inquiries.
 Be sure to include the tag huawei-mobile-services.